Semrush helps you:

 But they also help you write copy that speaks directly to your target audience.

-For example, here are actual responses from one of my recent customer surveys:
+For example, here are actual responses from one of my own customer surveys:

 STW customer feedback